-• You are responsible for supplying accurate and complete information about past illnesses, hospitalizations, medications, allergies and other matters related to your health.

-• You are responsible for notifying your doctor or nurse about any unexpected changes in your health problems.
+You are responsible for supplying accurate and complete information about past illnesses, hospitalizations, medications, allergies and other matters related to your health.
+You are responsible for notifying your doctor or nurse about any unexpected changes in your health problems.

-• You are responsible for following the instructions of your physician and other healthcare personnel.
+3. You are responsible for following the instructions of your physician and other healthcare personnel.
 Let us know immediately if you do not understand or cannot follow the instructions.

-• You are responsible for your actions if you refuse treatment or do not follow the instructions of the physician or other healthcare personnel.
+4. You are responsible for your actions if you refuse treatment or do not follow the instructions of the physician or other healthcare personnel.

-• You are responsible for fulfilling the financial obligations of your health care as soon as possible.
+5. You are responsible for fulfilling the financial obligations of your health care as soon as possible.

-• You are responsible for any of your valuables, including jewelry and money, not deposited in the hospital safe.
+6. You are responsible for any of your valuables, including jewelry and money, not deposited in the hospital safe.

-• You are responsible for providing a copy of your advance directive to the hospital.
+7. You are responsible for providing a copy of your advance directive to the hospital.

-• You are responsible to not complicate or endanger the healing process by consuming unprescribed medications, alcoholic beverages or toxic substances during your hospital stay.
+8. You should only take medications prescribed by your attending physician and to not complicate or endanger the healing process by consuming alcoholic, unprescribed medications, harmful beverages or toxic substances during your hospital stay.

-• You are responsible to discuss pain relief choices with your physician or nurse, to ask your physician or nurse what to expect, to ask for pain relief as soon as the pain begins, to work with your physician or nurse to develop a pain relief plan, to assist in measuring your pain, and to tell your physician or nurse about pain that is unrelieved.
+9. You are responsible to discuss pain management with your physician or nurse, to ask your physician or nurse what to expect, to ask for pain relief as soon as the pain begins, to work with your physician or nurse to develop a pain relief plan, to assist in measuring your pain, and to tell your physician or nurse when pain is unrelieved.